Nutmeg

-Nutmeg and mace, commonly used as food spices, have been traditionally employed for their psychoactive and aphrodisiac effects, though clinical evidence is lacking.
+Nutmeg and mace, commonly used as food spices, have been used in folk medicine for their psychoactive properties, while their supposed aphrodisiac effects are not supported by clinical evidence.
 High doses can cause serious toxic effects including acute psychosis, with risks heightened during pregnancy and with psychiatric conditions.

 Conifers of the genus Torreya, commonly known as the nutmeg yews, have edible seeds of similar appearance, but are not closely related to M. fragrans, and are not used as a spice.

 Common nutmeg

 Nutmeg is the spice made by grinding the seed of the fragrant nutmeg tree (Myristica fragrans) into powder.
-The spice has a distinctive pungent fragrance and a warm, slightly sweet taste; it is used to flavor many kinds of baked goods, confections, puddings, potatoes, meats, sausages, sauces, and vegetables, and beverages such as eggnog.
+The spice has a distinctive pungent fragrance and a warm, slightly sweet taste; it is used to flavor many kinds of baked goods, confections, puddings, potatoes, meats, sausages, sauces, and vegetables, and beverages, such as eggnog.

 The seeds are dried gradually in the sun over a period of 15 to 30 weeks.
 During this time, the nutmeg shrinks away from its hard seed coat until the kernels rattle in their shells when shaken.
 The shell is then broken with a wooden club and the nutmegs are picked out.
 Dried nutmegs are greenish brown ovoids with furrowed surfaces.
 The nutmegs are roughly egg-shaped, about 20.5-30 mm long and 15-18 mm wide, weighing 5-10 g dried.

 Two other species of genus Myristica with different flavors, M. malabarica and M. argentea, are sometimes used to adulterate nutmeg as a spice.